Rive animation

 render.draw(self.rive_pred)

-For convenience, there is a modified render script included with this extension.
+For convenience, there is a modified render script included with the projection matrix extension.
 Open your game.project file and modify the Render field in the Bootstrap section to use the defold-rive/lua/rive.render file from this extension.

 Concepts